 There was no answer.
-Mr. Hoople's smile slightly altered it to a frown.
+Mr. Hoople's smile slightly altered itself to a frown.
 Very disappointing!
 Perhaps she was in the kitchen, though.
 Al closed the door, and struck a match.
 "Mena!" called Mr. Hoople loudly, and no Mena answered.
 No little woman at the door.
 No glad evening's welcome.
 No slippers warming before the fire.
 Six o'clock and past, and no dinner piping hot.
-Mr. Hoople stalked back to the kitchen and found it empty.
+Mr. Hoople stalked back to the kitchen and found it empty, its fire gray and cold.

-"Queer, ain't it?" muttered Mr. Hoople to Al; "she's gone gadding around spending money, and clean forgot the dinner?"
+"Quar' all day!" muttered Mr. Hoople to Al:

+"'spose she's gone gadding around spending money, and clean forgot the dinner?"

 Al suggested a solution.
 "Mebbe them lawyers kept her late.
-Don't let's make no kick for this one."
+Don't let's make no kick for this once."

 Mr. Hoople breathed harshly, a deep transpiration.
 "Why, of course not!" he exclaimed in relief.
 "Say, Al, let's me 'nd you start in on supper.
-I'll make a fire 'nd you c'n peel the potatoes.
+I'll make a fire 'nd you c'n peal the potatoes.
 Then we won't be kep' so long when she comes in."